 In spite of being set in the most cramped of city-based fictional areas, Alfred Hitchcock’s Rear Window (1954) successfully presents the bustling aesthetics of a whole metropolis while managing to retain an almost claustrophobic isolation.
 In the film, Hitchcock presents a temporarily wheelchair-bound photographer who becomes obsessed with a neighbour.
-He suspects the unusual man … Continue reading Sounds of the City – Defining the Metropolis in Alfred Hitchcock’s Rear Window (1954).
+He suspects the unusual man to have murdered his wife.
+Rear Window presents a number … Continue reading Sounds of the City – Defining the Metropolis in Alfred Hitchcock’s Rear Window (1954).

 With the Hitchcock season soon to come to an end, it seems fitting to look at one the director’s best and often underrated pictures.
 His middle period from when he first left England for David O’Selznick’s studio produced a run of astonishing films, often overshadowed by his later American films such as Vertigo (1958) and Rear Window (1954).
 These films, often in black and white, are dark, tense exercises … Continue reading Shadow Of A Doubt – Alfred Hitchcock (1942)